ucsb-ds/pl-dev-team/custom-docker-grading.md

 Steps:
 1. Open a terminal on a machine where Docker is installed.
 2. Do `docker login` to ensure you are logged in
-3. cd into a directory where the https://github.com/ucsb-ds/PrairieLearn (or is it PrairieLearn/pl-ucsb-cmpsc5a ? )
+3. cd into a directory where the https://github.com/ucsb-ds/PrairieLearn
 4. Inside the `ucsb-ds/PrairieLearn` repo, locate the directory for the python grader, where we have made a change vs. the main PrairieLearn repo, i.e. to include the `datascience` module as a dependency.
 5. Look to see whether we pinned a specific version, or whether we just pull the "latest" version.
 If it's a specfic version, we should update that.
 If it's always the "latest" version, then we may be able to remove suppressing the warning from some of our materials.